azharbaig171/bapcsredditbot/README.md

 From here, you can run the bot script as-is and it will be functional, but it will not run continuously.
 To set up automation, you will need a Linux distribution and a few commands ([This site](https://www.pythonanywhere.com) looks like a great simpler alternative, but i found this a little too late...)

-To start, you will need to install pip, praw, Git, and clone the repository to the directory of your choosing:
+To start, you will need to install Python (at least 3.4), pip, PRAW, Git, and clone the repository to the directory of your choosing:

 ```pyth
 sudo apt-get update -y